DaniTeleco/latex-template/README.md

 ## Usage

-If you don't have a clue about what LATEX is, I will simply recommend you two links to check:
+If you don't have a clue about what LATEX is, I will simply recommend you these links to check:

 * [LATEX Project](https://www.latex-project.org/)
 * [LATEX Wikipedia](https://en.wikipedia.org/wiki/LaTeX)